 Earlier this year, I resigned as a Soto Zen priest essentially because the religion has been totally hijacked by hypocritical social justice warriors, patronizing race-baiters, and Marxist ideologues.
 One of the named authors of the “Repentance Statement” issued by the Soto Zen Buddhist Association that constituted my final straw, and one of that organizations most prominent leaders, is Zen teacher Norman Fischer: former Abbott of San Francisco Zen Center, founder of Everyday Zen, and a kind, charismatic person.
-Norman was previously one of the guiding teachers of the Zen group I co-founded and formerly directed essentially by myself (supported mostly just by our regular attendees), though I have met him personally only a handful of times.
+Norman was previously one of the guiding teachers of the Zen group I co-founded and now direct essentially by myself (supported merely by our regular attendees), though I have met him personally only a handful of times.

 Norman is a very nice fellow, and an accomplished poet and author.
 He even bought one of my paintings.
 He is beloved as a Zen teacher by thousands of people around the world.
 I personally have found him to have some blind spots, specifically around communication and accountability, which I have come to think may be endemic to Soto Zen leadership, generally.
 I have some ideas about why this might be, but I won’t get into that specifically here.
 These reasons likely also relate to this group’s wholesale adoption of radical postmodern leftist ideology, again the reasons for which are somewhat complex.
 I understand that Norman even addressed this in a recent podcasted talk or something, possibly even referring to my taking him to task a little bit on Facebook; I don’t want to presume.
 I hope other people are talking to him, too, about these same concerns.

-Norman kindly reached out this week to put me in contact with his son, Noah, who I’d guess is probably a decade younger than me, and likewise an “artist.”
+Norman kindly reached out this week to put me in contact with his son, Noah, who I’d guess is probably a decade younger than me, and likewise an artist — if undeniably more successful.
 Noah is due to come soon to Albuquerque, where I live and work in the arts.
-He will be “performing” (?) his project Debtfair at 516 Arts , a final straw for me with that gallery, which has devolved into little more than a propaganda ministry for the local radical left.
-I’ve been dimly aware of Debtfair for some time.
+He will be “performing” (?) his project Debtfair at 516 Arts.
+I’ve been dimly aware of this project for some time.
 But reading their literal “manifesto” (really?
 In 2018?)
 I found an unexpurgated call for a PoMo communist revolution.
 Needless to say, I am not down.
-Debt and usury suck, but I’ll take a defaulted student loan over chaos, economic stagnation, inevitable authoritarianism, and mass murder any day, thanks.
+Debt sucks, but I’ll take a defaulted student loan over chaos, economic stagnation, inevitable authoritarianism, and mass murder any day, thanks.
 At the risk of seeming rude, but trying to separate the personal from the political, I responded to them both with some reflections.
 I share this publicly, because I think these issues are serious and it’s time to confront them.
 And I don’t want to go through some re-dissection of these ideas, the hairball of which I think was sufficiently coughed up in this email.

 Like I say, Norman is a nice guy, and I bet his son is, too.
 So are the folks at 516.
 Nothing personal.